Coin Values Moving with Precious Metals: Up-Dated 5/29/2023: Gold $1945 | Silver $23.25

-Your 1950 quarter value starts at $3.63 , the price of silver it contains.
+Your 1950 quarter value starts at $3.91 , the price of silver is raising how much it's worth.
 But often raising the value of old quarters are mint marks and condition.

 The quickest to check for different values are mint marks.
 Three minting facilities produced Washington quarters in 1950, Philadelphia, Denver and San Francisco.
 The two most valuable in the higher grades are the Denver and San Francisco coins.
 The "D" or "S" mintmark, indicating the specific mint, is found on the reverse.